jjiayu/jjiayu/README.md

 ### Hi 👋

-I am Jiayi, a PhD student in Robotics 🤖 at the University of Edinburgh.
+I am Jiayi Wang, a PhD student in Robotics 🤖 at the University of Edinburgh.

 🔭 I’m currently working on motion planning and control for legged robots, with a focus on optimizaiton-based approaches.